chuongprg-it/BigData-FakeNewsDT/README.md

 ## Technologies Used

-We use a combination of Python, Apache Kafka, and PySpark for data processing and model training.
+We use a combination of Python, Apache Kafka, and Python for data processing and model training.

 ## Data Collection